 - Shares a razor or toothbrush with a person who has hepatitis B

 - Touches the blood or open sores of a person who has hepatitis B

-All children need to get the hepatitis B vaccine — and some adults may need it, too.
+All children and most adults need to get the hepatitis B vaccine.

 Infants and children